IVT Iron Condor Strategy

 - What is a iron condor on IVT?

 - A iron condor on IVT is the iron condor strategy applied to IVT (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With IVT stock trading near $31.44, the strikes shown on this page are snapped to the nearest listed IVT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IVT stock at $33.53 on the most recent close, the strikes shown on this page are snapped to the nearest listed IVT chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are IVT iron condor max profit and max loss calculated?